Deploy

 Example

-section instructs Skaffold to deploy
+The following deploy section instructs Skaffold to deploy

-artifacts using helm
+artifacts using helm:

 deploy: